balatvm/redux-breakpoint/README.md

 > Make your component aware of breakpoint and device width just by connecting to store.

-This is a helper library to make your redux based application more responsive.
+This is a lightweight helper library to make your redux based application more responsive.

 ### Browser Support
 This library is supported in all the browser where redux is supported.
 No extra dependencies are added.